Jay-Gohil/Numpy-Training/num_py_workshop_exercises_updated.md

 - Vectorized operations are typically 10-100x faster than explicit Python loops
 - NumPy provides comprehensive mathematical, trigonometric, and logical functions
 - Use `np.where()` for conditional operations and element-wise logic

+> **INSTRUCTOR NOTES**: Universal functions are the heart of NumPy's performance advantage.
+Make sure students understand that "vectorized" doesn't mean using loops - it means the loops are implemented in C under the hood.
+This is the key insight that makes NumPy transformative for numerical computing.

 ---